 When To Go

 As a rule, the best time to be in Kenya is between November and April, and July and October, in the dry season.
-This will make getting around much easier as the roads get bad in the rains and it will make for a sunny, dry holiday rather than a wet-cloudy one.
+This will make getting around much easier especially if you are flying with kids as the roads get bad in the rains and it will make for a sunny, dry holiday rather than a wet-cloudy one.

 Your Tour Guides